artisansdk/srp/readme.md

 This package is released under the MIT license.
 Please see the LICENSE file distributed with every copy of the code for commercial licensing terms.

+Special thanks goes to [simon_massey/thinbus-php-srp](https://bitbucket.org/simon_massey/thinbus-php/src/) for initial inspiration for both the PHP and JavaScript libraries.
+This demo would not be possible without his explanation of the mechanics of Secure Remote Password protocol.